jarad/MWBDSSworkshop/README.md

         source("http://www.jarad.me/install_workshop.R")

-To check that everything installed properly, type
+If everything installed correctly, you should see the message

-        library(ISDSWorkshop)
+> ISDS R Workshop installed succesfully!

-at the command prompt.
-If there is no message, then everything installed properly and you can exit out of R using
+You can exit out of R.

         q("no")